Ready to say goodbye to debt for good? Learn More

 How Do Debt Collection Lawsuits in Virginia Work?

 Debt collectors are notoriously persistent.
 Most will try calling you or sending you notices in the mail.
-Eventually, they may decide to bring a debt collection lawsuit against you.
+If those attempts don’t work, they may decide to bring a debt collection lawsuit against you.
 If you get sued, you’ll be notified with a document called a Warrant in Debt.

 The first page looks like this: